Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/21_firstrun.md

         Memory Efficiency: 37.11% of 1.80 GB (920.00 MB/core)
         ```

-In both cases, we can observe that the jobs were assigned the following resources:
+These reporting tools show that the jobs were assigned the following resources:

 |         | CPU   | Memory   |
 | ------- | ----- | -------- |
 | Gadi    | 1     | 512 MB   |
 | Setonix | 2     | 1.8 GB   |

+We have observed that the default of 1.8 GB RAM allocated to the Setonix `GENOTYPE` job was sufficient, but the default of 512 MB on Gadi was not.

 This is why **explicit resource configuration** is important.
 Even though the pipeline technically ran (or failed), these defaults are unsuitable for real data.

-In this case, it shows that the `GENOTYPE` process needs at least 2 GB of memory.
-Let's explicitly configure that in the next step.
+Many Nextflow workflows provide test data that can be used to help get the pipleline running on your HPC.
+Researchers can be left confused when a successful test run is followed by a failed run on their own data.
+The test data is often small and requires minimal resources, while real data can be orders of magnitude larger and more complex.
+This discrepancy can lead to unexpected failures if the workflow is not properly configured for the actual data being processed.

+We will now go on to look at how we can create a custom configuration file to specify appropriate resources for our data and HPC environment.

-## 2.1.4 Why do we have so many configuration files?
+## 2.1.4 Custom workflow configuration files

+So far we have applied the default `nextflow.config` file that contains details required to run the workflow on any platform.
+We have then gone on to create and apply an infrastructure-specific configuration file (`config/pbspro.config` or `config/slurm.config`) to tell Nextflow how and where to run on a particular HPC system.
+Next we will create a third configuration file (`config/custom.config`) to specify resource requirements that are appropriate for our data and HPC environment.

 ![](figs/00_custom_configs.png)

-We use three different configuration files to keep our Nextflow workflows reproducible, modular, and portable across different systems.
+At this point, you may be wondering "**Why do we have so many configuration files?** We use three different configuration files to keep our Nextflow workflows reproducible, modular, and portable across different systems.

+This setup:

-This setup not only ensures consistency when running the same pipeline in different environments, but also allows reuse of configuration components across multiple pipelines.
+- Ensures consistency when running the same pipeline in different environments
+- Allows re-use of configuration components across multiple pipelines
+- Simplifies maintenance by isolating system-specific settings from workflow logic

 Each configuration file serves a distinct purpose:

-- `nextflow.config` is the main configuration file that defines the core behaviour of the workflow itself (e.g. main.nf).
+- `nextflow.config` is the main configuration file that defines the core behaviour of the workflow itself (e.g. `main.nf`).
 It includes parameters (params), and references to profiles.
 To maintain reproducibility, **this file should not be modified during system-specific tuning**.
 It should only change if the underlying workflow logic changes - that is, what gets run.

 - `config/pbspro.config` and `config/slurm.config` define how the pipeline should run on a particular type of HPC system.
 These files specify details such as which executor to use (e.g. PBS Pro or SLURM), whether to use Singularity or Docker, and other runtime behaviour.
 They do not control the internal logic of the pipeline.
 These files should be tailored to match the requirements and setup of the HPC infrastructure you are targeting.
+Working on a new HPC?
+You'll need to make a new config file for it!
+But the good news is you can still ***use the same `nextflow.config` file***.

-- `config/custom.config` is where we bring it all together.
-This file contains system-specific process settings such as CPU and memory requests.
-It links what the workflow does with how it runs on a specific system.
-When developing or adapting a custom pipeline for an HPC environment, this is typically where most tuning happens to fit the specific node architecture, queue constraints, and resource optimisation.
+- `config/custom.config` is an additional system-specific customisation layer that defines process settings such as CPU and memory requests.
+When developing or adapting a custom pipeline for an HPC environment, this is typically where most tuning happens to fit the specific node architecture, queue constraints, and resource requirements of the data being processed.
+While these settings *could* be included within the same config that defines the executor and other system-specific settings, separating them into a distinct file allows for easier management and modification of resource allocations without altering the core system configuration.
+This modularity is especially useful when experimenting with different resource configurations during pipeline development and testing or when adapting the pipeline for different datasets with varying resource needs.

 While this structure is a useful starting point, it is not the only way to structure your configuration.
-The nf-core community have their own set of standards with some presets for some instutitions (there are ones available for Gadi and Setonix!).
+The nf-core community have their own set of standards with some presets for some instutitions (including Gadi and Setonix!).
 However, it is important to double check that these configs are suitable and optimal for your purposes.
-For more information see [nf-core/configs](https://nf-co.re/configs/)
+For more information see [nf-core/configs](https://nf-co.re/configs/).

 ## 2.1.5 Assigning default resources

-We will continue to get the pipeline running by specifying what resources should be run, instead of relying on the system-specific default.
-This will serve as a baseline to confirm everything is working correctly (such as scheduling, containers are enabled, etc.), prior to any fine tuning.
+Now that we have an appreciation of the layers of configuration for running Nextflow workflows on HPC, we will continue to get the pipeline running by specifying what resources should be run, instead of relying on the system-specific default.
 We want to ensure that:

 - Jobs are being scheduled correctly
 - All process tasks and the pipeline complete successfully

-Note that the resources assigned differ across sytems - these values are based on the average memory available per core and will will be revisited in the resourcing lesson.
+Note that the resources assigned differ across sytems - these values are based on the average memory available per core and will be revisited in the upcoming lesson on resourcing.

-!!! example "Exercises"
+!!! example "Exercise: Create custom resource config"

     1. Create a new file `config/custom.config`